Deinopis

 Deinopis, also known as net-casting spiders, gladiator spiders and ogre-faced spiders, is a genus of net-casting spiders that was first described by W. S. MacLeay in 1839.
 Its distribution is widely tropical and subtropical.
 They catch their prey using a specially spun "net".

 Etymology

 The name is derived from the Greek δεινός (deinos), meaning "fearful", and opis, meaning "appearance", referring to their ogre-like faces.
 The spelling "Dinopis" is also found, but is regarded as an "unjustified emendation".

 Net-casting

 Spiders in the genus Deinopis catch their prey in an unusual fashion.
 They first spin a small upright rectangular cribellate web.
 This is then detached from its supporting threads and held horizontally above the ground by the spider's long front two pairs of legs while the spider hangs almost vertically.
 Passing prey is then captured by dropping the "net" over it.
+To aid further in netting prey, the spider places white fecal spots on the surface below the net and uses them for aiming.
+Spiders also lack ears, but Deinopis species use hairs and receptors (slit sensillae) on their legs to distinguish sounds at a distance of up to 2 meters.